19hours/sg-statutes/Acts/Chemical Weapons (Prohibition) Act.md

 10\.—(1) A court may order that anything shown to the court’s satisfaction to be the subject matter of an offence under this Part or to have been used in the commission of such an offence shall be forfeited to the Government, and either destroyed or otherwise dealt with in such manner as the court may order.

-(2) In particular, the court may order the thing to be dealt with as the Director may see fit; and in such a case the Director may direct that it be destroyed or otherwise dealt with.
+(2) In particular, the court may order the thing to be dealt with as the Director-General may see fit; and in such a case the Director-General may direct that it be destroyed or otherwise dealt with.

+[49/2007 wef 14/12/2007]

 (3) Where —